Edward Wallace Muir Jr.

 Edward Wallace Muir Jr. (born 1946) is a Professor of History and Italian at Northwestern University.
 He is also Clarence L. Ver Steeg Professor in the Arts and Sciences and Charles Deering McCormick Professor of Teaching Excellence.
 Known for his use of anthropological methods in historical research, he was a pioneer in the historical study of ritual and feuding.
 He has been especially influential in using and interpreting microhistorical methods, which were first devised by historians in Italy.
 His work has focused on Renaissance Italy, especially the Republic of Venice and its territories.
-He is president of the American Historical Association in 2023.
+He served as president of the American Historical Association in 2023.

 Family

-Muir was raised in Salt Lake City, Utah and is the descendant of early Mormon pioneers.
+Muir was raised in Salt Lake City, Utah, and is the descendant of early Mormon pioneers.
 His great grandfather, William Smith Muir, served in the Mormon Battalion during the War with Mexico and as a sergeant in the U.S. Army raised the first American flag over San Diego, California.
 William Smith later settled in Bountiful, Utah where he began to farm in 1852.
 His descendants used the farm in Bountiful as the nucleus for a shipping and packing business for fresh produce from Utah, Oregon, Idaho, and Nevada.
 Muir's father, Edward Wallace Muir Sr., was the long-serving president of the company, then known as Muir-Roberts, Co., Inc. Muir's brother, Phillip R. Muir, serves as the fifth-generation president of the company, now known as Muir Copper Canyon Farms, which is a food service provider for restaurants and institutions in Utah, Idaho, and Wyoming.
 Muir's maternal grandfather, Samuel Morgan, was the Superintendent of Schools in Davis County, Utah.
-Muir's mother, Mary Margaret Muir, is an art historian who taught at the University of Utah and is an expert on the noted western landscape painter, LeConte Stewart.
+Muir's mother, Mary Margaret Muir, was an art historian who taught at the University of Utah and was an expert on the noted western landscape painter, LeConte Stewart.